tendermint/tendermint/docs/architecture/adr-082-socket-protocol.md

   client](https://github.com/tendermint/tendermint/blob/master/abci/client/socket_client.go#L149).

-  The historical intent of terminating for any error seems to have been that all ABCI errors are unrecoverable and hence protocol fatal.
+  The historical intent of terminating for any error seems to have been that all ABCI errors are unrecoverable and hence protocol fatal (see [Note 1][note1]).
 In practice, however, this greatly complicates debugging a faulty node, since the only way to respond to errors is to panic the node which loses valuable context that could have been logged.

 - There are subtle concurrency management dependencies between the client and the server that are not clearly documented anywhere, and it is very easy for